juliannatetreault/Cyber-Final-Project/README.md

 <br />

-🔗 The full report can be viewed by clicking this [link](https://github.com/juliannatetreault/Cyber-Final-Project/blob/main/Presentation/final_engagement_presentation.pdf) or the slide deck image below:
+🔗 The full report outlining all of the Red Team, Blue Team, and Networking details can be viewed by clicking this [link](https://github.com/juliannatetreault/Cyber-Final-Project/blob/main/Presentation/final_engagement_presentation.pdf) or the slide deck image below:

 <br />